 Another differentiator visible above is the amount of vignetting present in the corner images.
 The Canon TS-E 17mm f/4 L Tilt-Shift Lens controls vignetting very well for a 17mm focal length.
 Full frame body users are going to notice about 2 stops of darkening in the corners at f/4.
 Comparing this figure to the 2.5 stops for the even wider aperture Canon EF 16-35mm f/2.8 L II USM Lens at f/4 or the 4 stops for the Canon EF 17-40mm f/4.0 L USM Lens gives the deserved perspective.

-The above images were processed from Canon EOS 5D Mark II RAW captures using the Neutral Picture Style with sharpening set to "1" (very low).
+The above-referenced images were processed from Canon EOS 5D Mark II RAW captures using the Neutral Picture Style with sharpening set to "1" (very low).
 These images are crops from the far right side of the frame - a part of the frame that is seldom as sharp as the center.
 The plane of sharp focus runs between the fence and the side of the house.

 The image detail size differences seen above comparison are attributed to a couple of things.
 First, the TS-E 17mm L frames slightly tighter than the EF 17-40 L and the 16-35mm L II reported 18mm in the EXIF (I was attempting to get 17mm - the results closely match the framing from the TS-E 17 L).